ai-cfia/ai-cfia-ia-acia.github.io/ai-cfia-ia-acia/docs/dev-rel-docs/dev-rel-docs.md

 ---

-We hope you find the Developer Relative Documentation helpful and engaging.
+We hope you find the Developer Related Documentation helpful and engaging.
 If you have any questions or need assistance, please reach out to the CFIA AI Lab team.

 Happy developing!